adambkaplan/kidbase10/SPEC.md

 N-char generated from the previous integer in the array.
 After decoding the entire array, any trailing whitespace characters MAY be removed when rendering output as text.

+### Alternative Character Equivalency

+Variants which allow alternative forms of "base characters" as encoding input MUST ensure decoded characters are consistent across outputs.
+For example, decoders MAY choose to only render uppercase Latin characters as output.

 ## Appendix: Examples of Encoding and Decoding